CU-ESIIL/Summit_group_2026_7/docs/index.md

 ## Our question(s) 📣 { #project-question .oasis-report-out-section .oasis-report-out-day2 }

-###Each module in the network should include five core elements:
+###Our framework includes these five core elements:

 1. An environmental theme, such as carbon cycling, water quality, biodiversity, land-use change, environmental justice, or ecosystem resilience.